jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 if you made a mistake in the interview, you can use this opportunity to correct it (try to do this a couple hours after the interview). reiterate your exciment for the position

+== Waiting

+At this point you will hear back from all postions you interviewed for and let you know if you are invited to fly-outs.
+They should typically let you know within 1-2 weeks after the interview.

+Same advice applies as before, prioritize your mental health, get some work done if you can (it will make you feel productive), and *avoid* EconJobRumors at all cost.

 #pagebreak()

 = Fly-outs

+I got 2 fly-out invitations.
+One AP position in LATAM and one Postdoc in Australia.
+This ends up being a 40% conversion rate from interviews to fly-outs.#footnote[This rate is similar to what #link("https://www.nber.org/papers/w20654")[McFall et. al. (2015)] found.]

 == Common Structure

+For regular AP positions:

+blah blah blah ...

+Since COVID, some institutions have moved to a online fly-out, where you sit down on your computer and have 1-1 meetings with faculty and present your job market paper virtually.

 Postdoc:
 No common structure here and will depends on the projects/team.
 In my case I had to present my JMP in 1 hour to the team (4 people).

 == Advice

+Here there will be more logistic to take into consideration

 Similar to the interviews, do not have your prefered place first.
 You gain experience and practice with each fly-out.